 Why Job Offers Are Just Like Buses

-Years ago, when I was finishing graduate school in California, I spent a significant amount of time searching for the right job.
+Years ago, when I was finishing graduate school in California, I spent a significant amount of time searching for the right job opportunity.
 I would go to job fairs and networking events as if it were my full-time job.
 I would interview for anything and everything.

 Occasionally, a job would pop up that seemed almost perfect — but not quite.
 The description would be great, the company would seem stable, and the team would seem interesting — but there was something off about the hiring manager, or the salary wasn’t competitive enough.